-Architectural Secrets of Zannier Hotels Bãi San Hô
+Architectural Secrets of Zannier Bãi San Hô

 Posted on

-Opening on 1 December 2020 in the Phu Yen province of Central Vietnam, Zannier Hotels Bãi San Hô is the latest property from Zannier Hotels.
+Opening on 1 December 2020 in the Phu Yen province of Central Vietnam, Zannier Bãi San Hô is the latest property from Zannier Hotels.
 Set within 98 hectares of ancient paddy fields, verdant hilltops and groves of bamboo and palms, the secluded resort faces a kilometre-long white powder beach and has been created to be at one with its magnificent surroundings.
-Drawing on the artful simplicity of Vietnamese design to reflect a contemporary vision of traditional Vietnamese architecture, Zannier Hotels Bãi San Hô provides a total immersion into this fascinating country.
+Drawing on the artful simplicity of Vietnamese design to reflect a contemporary vision of traditional Vietnamese architecture, Zannier Bãi San Hô provides a total immersion into this fascinating country.

 A CULTURAL APPROACH TO DESIGN

 Zannier Hotels is known for its timeless design.
 The collection of out-of-the-ordinary properties across Namibia, Cambodia and France, not only reflect the simplicity of their natural surroundings and landscapes but tell the story of the local history and customs.
-Created by Zannier Hotels as a tribute to Vietnam’s rich culture and history, Zannier Hotels Bãi San Hô is no exception.
+Created by Zannier Hotels as a tribute to Vietnam’s rich culture and history, Zannier Bãi San Hô is no exception.

-With a commitment to offering a true Vietnamese experience, the brainchild behind Zannier Hotels, Arnaud Zannier spent several months travelling around the country, learning about the different ways of life, local customs and traditional construction techniques before adapting them for Zannier Hotels Bãi San Hô.
+With a commitment to offering a true Vietnamese experience, the brainchild behind Zannier Hotels, Arnaud Zannier spent several months travelling around the country, learning about the different ways of life, local customs and traditional construction techniques before adapting them for Zannier Bãi San Hô.
 Natural local materials such as wood, stone, bamboo and thatch form an integral part of the overall aesthetic, with artefacts accumulated from antique market and shops around South East Asia, adding to the resort’s sense of belonging.

 THE VILLAS